 ActiveID – Unobtrusive 2FA with GAT Shield

 The GAT team is very excited to bring you our latest innovation in cloud security.
 ActiveID (Zero trust authentication for G Suite); an unobtrusive, background security mechanism that automatically learns the very distinct typing style of each of your domain users (everyone’s style is as unique as their handwriting), and with that knowledge verifies whether the person typing is actually the user logged in or not.
 Once you enable ActiveID, it observes and learns in the background.
 Your users have no training or tasks to perform.
 Best of all, they are not required to constantly insert fobs to verify that they hold something to verify who they are.
 The proof is literally at their fingertips!

 Note: ActiveID is not meant to replace the one-off act of using 2FA to log into the user’s account, rather it is designed to extend that protection from being a ‘once at login’ act to an ongoing process of verification.
-You should consider it a 3FA, a third factor, actively supporting the other two independent methods of access.
+You should consider it a 3FA, the third factor, actively supporting the other two independent methods of access.